filecoin-project/lotus-docs/content/en/tutorials/lotus-miner/run-a-miner.md

     lotus daemon &
     ```

 1. Configure lotus node to allow remote API access.
 Please do not listen on a public IP as it will allow anyone from the internet to be able to connect to this node.
-Ideally, use a private IP and in case there is no private IP available, please ensure that firewall is configured to reject all packets accept from miner/market APIs for security:
+Ideally, use a private IP and in case there is no private IP available, please ensure that the firewall is configured to reject all packets except from miner/market APIs for security

     ```shell
     [API]